 Step 1: Complete the Treasurer Authorization Form

 Completing Step 1 grants you temporary signing authority until the end of orientations.
-You must complete Step 2 (attend an orientation) by this deadline in order to be fully authorized for the rest of the year.
+You must complete Step 2 (attend an orientation) in order to be fully authorized for the rest of the year.

 Step 2: Attend a Treasurer Orientation

 After completing the Treasurer Authorization Form and attending a Treasurer Orientation, you are a fully authorized treasurer!
-We will be sending out budget templates on June 30th, however only to those who have been fully authorized.
+We will be sending out budget templates shortly after you are fully authorized.

 Sharepoint and Account Access